MrRobinOfficial/Guide-UnrealEngine/README.md

 }
 ```

 With references, you can only assign them once, and they cannot be changed throughout the code.
 For example, you can have a direct reference to an argument passed into a function.
-This argument can then be modified within the function, similar to how an "out" parameter works in C#.
+This argument can then be modified within the function, similar to how an [out](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier) parameter works in C#[^10].

 Here's an example: